Skip to content

 The Sherlock Holmes Museum offers a variety of events and activities throughout the year, including:

-Guided Tours: Expert guides will take you on a journey through the museum, sharing fascinating insights and stories about Sherlock Holmes, Sir Arthur Conan Doyle, and the Victorian era.
+Guided Tours: Expert guides will take you through the museum, sharing fascinating insights and stories about Sherlock Holmes, Sir Arthur Conan Doyle, and the Victorian era.

-Special Exhibitions: The museum hosts temporary exhibitions that focus on specific aspects of the Sherlock Holmes stories or related themes, offering visitors a unique perspective on the detective’s world.
+Special Exhibitions: The museum hosts temporary exhibitions focusing on specific aspects of the Sherlock Holmes stories or related themes, offering visitors a unique perspective on the detective’s world.

-Workshops and Lectures: Engage in workshops and lectures led by experts in the field of literature, history, and criminology, providing an in-depth understanding of the world of Sherlock Holmes.
+Workshops and Lectures: Attend workshops and lectures led by experts in literature, history, and criminology, which will provide an in-depth understanding of Sherlock Holmes’s world.

 By Tube: The nearest tube station is Baker Street, which is served by the Bakerloo, Circle, Hammersmith & City, Jubilee, and Metropolitan lines.
 The museum is just a short 4-minute walk from the station.